Base Validation Control Properties

 Dynamic — The validation control displays an error message if validation fails.
 Space for the error message is allocated dynamically on the page when validation fails.
 This allows multiple validation controls to share the same physical location on the page.

-Note Since space for the validation control is created dynamically, the physical layout of the page changes.
-In order to prevent the page layout from changing when a validation control becomes visible, the HTML element containing the validation control must be sized large enough to accommodate the maximum size of the validation control.
+Because space for the validation control is created dynamically, the physical layout of the page changes.
+To prevent the page layout from changing when a validation control becomes visible, the HTML element containing the validation control must be sized large enough to accommodate the maximum size of the validation control.

 Indicates whether client-side validation is enabled.
 You can disable client-side validation on browsers that support this capability by setting the EnableClientScript property to false.

 Indicates whether the validation control is enabled.
 You can prevent the validation control from validating an input control by setting this property to false.